CFR45: A New Future - Red Deer Advocate

 “Just the whole fact that was a really nice horse.
 I got my draw (Monday) afternoon and I knew I had a chance to win,” Elliott said.

-Berry, the long-time rodeo man from Rocky Mountain House added he thinks there is some room to grow in Red Deer but if what happens in Edmonton happens here, it could grow into something special.
+Berry, the long-time rodeo man from Rocky Mountain House, added he thinks there is some room to grow in Red Deer, but if what happened in Edmonton happens here, it could grow into something special.

 “That’s the way I’d like Red Deer to be.
-If Red Deer embraces it like Edmonton, it will be so a cool event and draw so much support.”
+If Red Deer embraces it like Edmonton, it will be so cool an event and draw so much support.”

 Day 1, top three scores: